eccentricdevotion/TARDIS/sonic-screwdriver.md

 - Open the Sonic Prefs menu using the command `/tardisprefs sonic`
 - In the GUI, place your sonic in the lower left slot and then select the screwdriver of your choice
+- To change the colour of the sonic’s display name, click the wool block to choose a colour
-- Remove the screwdriver and close the GUI
+- Remove your screwdriver and close the GUI

 ![Sonic Prefs Menu](images/docs/sonic_prefs_menu.jpg)

+## Default screwdriver
 Server admins can set the default screwdriver type — `/tardisconfig default_sonic [type]` — use tab completion to see a list of types.